01 of 08

 Downy woodpeckers regularly visit backyards with appropriate wooded habitat and mature trees.
 They can be attracted by suet feeders and may nest in backyards with brush and scrub landscaping.Continue to 3 of 8 below.

 Scientific Name: Turdus migratorius

-The bold red breast, gray back and wings and striped throat of the American robin is easily recognizable in backyards, parks and forests around the country.
+The bold red breast, gray back and wings and striped throat of the American robin are easily recognizable in backyards, parks, and forests around the country.
 Western populations are generally lighter, and juvenile birds are heavily spotted.
-These birds run and hop across lawns and feed on worms, insects and berries.
+These birds run and hop across lawns and feed on worms, insects, and berries.

 04 of 08

 The American crow is an all-black bird with brown eyes that may gather in tremendous flocks, particularly in the winter.
 An iridescent blue or purple sheen may be seen on the wings.
 Though more common in rural and open areas, crows are becoming more populous in urban and suburban settings as well.
 Larger than blackbirds, crows are smaller than ravens.

 American crows are highly adaptive and will readily visit backyards for scraps, seed, and suet from bird feeders.
 These intelligent birds can be entertaining to watch as they creatively attack feeders for the choicest bits.Continue to 5 of 8 below.

 European starlings are gregarious birds with a very short tail, long, pointed yellow bill, and black plumage with a bold purple and iridescent green sheen.
 Plumage is heavily spotted in late fall and early winter, but spots gradually wear off.
 In non-breeding plumage, the bill will also be dark.
 First introduced to North American in 1890, starlings are now one of the most populous birds on the continent and can form huge flocks in open areas.